frozzare/wordpeak/README.md

 ## Folder structure

-- `web/app` is the theme directory
+- `web/app` is the theme directory (only valid if you use a single theme)
 - `web/content` is wp-content directory
 - `web/foundation` is where you can place your non theme code

 ## Object cache

+> This is only valid if you use a single theme and not multiple themes.

 WordPeak store some information in the WordPress cache and with object cache we needed to fix some things for multisites and which group key should be used when.
 The cache function does support [WP Redis](https://github.com/pantheon-systems/wp-redis) from Pantheon, other object cache plugins may not work and may break the `style.css` cache.